ShuhanS/sshe7280_9103_tut3_asm/README.md

     - Explosion Logic: Create particles from dove's triangles.
     - Collision Detection: Checks if the cursor is within the dove's area.

-3. Make a explosion effect and a blood stain effect while clicking, add a new list that stores data about particles and make each of them smaller and more transparent with time.
+4. Make a explosion effect and a blood stain + peace icon effect while clicking, add a new list that stores data about particles and make each of them smaller and more transparent with time.
 When they become totally transparent, remove them from the list.
 - Class particles:
     - Constructor: Initializes particle properties, including a random direction and speed.
     - Updating Particle State: Moves the particle, reduces its size, and decreases its transparency over time.